bkleinen/bkleinen.github.io/thesis/index.md

 This usually works best if you send an email with a brief description of the topic (a couple of sentences) and come to see me personally, e.g. during my office hours.

+## Industry Itches

+I'm always happy to supervise topics that scratch an actual itch found in the wild in cooperation with a company.

-# Topics for WS 2015
+# Topics for SS 2016

+Will be presented on 16/December.

+{% comment %}

 I'm already pretty booked for the coming winter term.
 If you have an idea in the above areas, come talk to me.

-## Industry Itches

-I'm always happy to supervise topics that scratch an actual itch found in the wild in cooperation with a company.

 # Further Information and Links